hanling3/recipe-book/documents/contributions-summary.md

 - Ada
     - Updated final report with project overview in table of contents.
     - Revised profile page and recipe card for mobile responsiveness.
-    - Deployed final version of the site
+    - Deployed final version of the app

 - Xinlu
     - Fixed some responsiveness problems